flofriday/blog/posts/50-shades-of-kotlin/post.md

 _Wait_ does that mean, that the bug actually originates from VS Code?

-Well ... no. While the Monaco Core does call the VSCode repo it's home, it doesn't contain the highlighting code, so the bug is isolated to Monaco.
+Well ... no. While the Monaco Core does call the VSCode repo its home, it doesn't contain the highlighting code, so the bug is isolated to Monaco.
 This also means that while Monaco is able to highlight Kotlin, vanilla VSCode without plugins isn't.

 Going though a similar investigation sprint for Kotlin Playground we find that here too, they depend on an open source solution, but in this case it's [*CodeMirror*](https://codemirror.net/).